gabriele-galeotti/SweetAda/README.md

 - Spartan 3E MicroBlaze softcore (JTAG-boot)
 - Raspberry Pi&trade; 3 ARMv8 (microSD-boot)

+Some machines are supported through a virtual emulator like QEMU&trade, and as an option, a virtual IOEMU physical I/O system could be used, which allows software code to interact with a visual environment.

 Great care has been put in the design and development of SweetAda.
 The software code is logically organized, written with aesthetically precise guidelines, and is compiled by a build machinery which enforces a very high